 WASHINGTON – The Occupational Safety and Health Administration's (OSHA) new publication, Firefighting Precautions at Facilities with Combustible Dust, includes four examples of instances where firefighters were killed or injured battling a combustible dust fire at a wood manufacturing plant.

-A 2005 sawdust hopper fire at a boat manufacturing plant that injured four firefighters is the cover image of a new OSHA firefighting safety guide.
 The following examples and others involving other types of combustible dust materials are used to illustrate the dangers that emergency responders encounter in ComDust-related fires and explosions.